lomirus/lomirus.github.io/content/post/upon-the-mere/index.md

 I was astonished by his words and could not **retort** for the moment.
 I cannot deny that it is he that was at the true side, but I just did not understand why he was so serious about my request and his works in a sudden without any **omens**.
 "Perhaps he just in a bad mood today," I thought to myself.
 "Maybe I should have not bothered him."

 But except him, most of my classmates were all playing noisily in the spare time between or after classes.
-And Arnold was the kid king among the whole grade in the school, though there might be only a dozen of people among a whole grade in the school of my remote village.
+And Arnold was the kid king among the whole grade in the school, though there might be only a dozen of people among a whole grade in the school of this remote village of mine.
 But he still had many friends, yet I was not sure if they were the friends indeed or in **awe**.
 I was the one of the kind of people who were **taciturn** and **introverted**, so rarely have I called any of my friends to play outside, and always on the contrary——it's they called me.
 And just as what I mentioned, one day, Arnold called me out——of course I would not have dared to refuse.
 After all, he even took me to play **truant** together before, so what else could be more severe than that in the world, for me then the kid?

 And what did we do then?
 It's already beyond my memory.
 What I could only remember was that Arnold seemed to have found some new preys while we were heading towards the Tony's home.
 His house was just located near the lake that I mentioned above.
-So specifically, out destination was not Tony's home, but was the lakefront.
+So specifically, our destination was not Tony's home, but was the lakefront.

 "Hey, there's David and Mark," Arnold said, "I'll go to join them now.
 You can stay here for the moment or go back.
 Anyway it's not what I need to care about."
 And I chose the former.
 After all, David and Mark was even one grade higher than me.
 Since I was not too familiar with them, to stay with a relative acquaintance like Tony would be surely a better choice obviously.

 So we were just watching TV to kill time.
 But that's not the only thing we used to spend.
 We then went out and sit around the lake to continue our words.
 We talked much, from tales to myths, from unicorn to phoenix, and from monsters to thrillers.
 I was so amazed by the unconstrained world that existed in his mind.

 I used to have such a limited outlook during my childhood, and I can prove this by telling you a another story.
 It was when I was playing the **cobbles** behind the yard of my house, of course it might be boring in your eyes, but not in mine, at least at that time.
 Then one of my neighbors, an elder sister several years older than me, just came back from her travel to the urban district, where row upon row of skyscrapers, as she described, stood upright there.
-But it is not point I am going to say, because the story I am telling now actually began with her introduction about the zoo, yes, just the zoo of animals.
+But it is not the point I am going to say, because the story I am telling now actually began with her introduction about the zoo, yes, just the zoo of animals.

 She said she had seen tigers, lions, elephants and many other various animals there.
 But in fact, I was doubtful about her words: "No joking please," I laughed.
 "There were never such things like tigers that had even existed in the world."
 And then it was her turn to be surprised: "What?
 Why do you have such thoughts?"
 She laughed, too.
 But I was serious: "Because I've never seen so-called beasts in the real world, but only in TV programs or cartoons."

 That's really ridiculous, to only believe the things that we've seen, but ignore those unknown existences.
-I am not so naïve anymore.
+Now I've been not so naïve anymore.
 However, what's more ironical is that, up to now I have not seen the tigers or lions personally yet.

 But Tony is not the same, I hardly doubted his words.

 Watching the TV for a long time would finally turned a boring activity, therefore we then went away from the chairs and just hung out in his house.

 I've never taken a close look at the interior of his house before.
-I mean, it's the first time that I've taken, but, could also be the last time I did, though I didn't realized it at that time.
+I mean, it's the first time that I've taken, but, could also be the last time I did, though I still didn't realized it at that time.

-"Let me show you something interesting," he supposed.
-And then he took out a picture from the drawer, and showed it to me.
+"Let's see something interesting," he supposed.
+And then he took out a picture from the drawer, and passed it to me.
 "That's it," he smiled.
 And in fact, it actually aroused my curiosity successfully.

 It was a black & white photo, slightly yellowed color reflecting the old stories beyond its experienced ages.
 There was a Japanese woman who stood at the prominent position of the photo, which could be easily inferred through the **exotic** kimono she wore, and the oil-paper umbrella she held.
 And apart from these, beside her was also a man who was standing upright.